You are here: Home > Social Welfare > Social welfare payments > Back to Education > Social welfare payments and the student grant

 Student Grant Scheme

-Students doing full-time higher education undergraduate/postgraduate courses and full-time Post Leaving Certificate Courses (PLCs) can get financial support through the means-tested Student Grant Scheme.
+Students doing full-time higher education undergraduate/postgraduate courses and full-time Post Leaving Certificate Courses (PLCs) may get financial support through the means-tested Student Grant Scheme.
 Grant rates for qualifying students vary according to a number of factors, including household income, family size and whether the student's college is close to their permanent residence.
+Since 2012, new postgraduate students do not qualify for a full student grant but they may qualify for a partial grant (see below) if they pass particular means tests.

-The scheme is made up of 2 components - a maintenance grant and a fee grant.
-The maintenance grant is a contribution towards the student’s living costs, while the fee grant can cover any of the following 3 elements: tuition fees, students contribution and cost of essential field trips.
+The scheme is made up of 3 components - a maintenance grant, a fee grant and a postgraduate contribution.
+The maintenance grant is a contribution towards the student’s living costs.
+The fee grant can cover any of the following 3 elements: tuition fees, students contribution and cost of essential field trips.
+The postgraduate contribution may be payable to a postgraduate who passes a special means test.

 In general if you qualify for a maintenance grant you will also qualify for whatever elements of a fee grant apply to your situation.